LEAD THE COMPUTING REVOLUTION

 The Department of Computer Sciences offers a state of the art undergraduate curriculum that is continually updated by the faculty research experience.
 This includes project-oriented courses in computer animation, computer architecture, databases, networking, operating systems, programming languages and compilers and software engineering.

-Department Chair: Stephen Wright
+Department Chair: Paul Barford

 Information School (iSchool)